Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 Which is Better, a Gas or Battery Pole Saw?

-Each type of pole saw is great at what they do best, so choosing one over the other is down to personal preferences and needs.
+Each type of pole saw is great at what they do best, so choosing one over the other depends on personal preferences and needs.

-For instance, gas-powered pole saws use propane tanks as a source of power.
-They provide both professionals and homeowners an outstanding level of performance when it comes to cutting power.
+For instance, gas-powered pole saws use propane tanks as a power source.
+They provide both professionals and homeowners with an outstanding level of performance when it comes to cutting power.

-A gas pole saw will also provide high portability when compared to corded electric pole saws.
+A gas pole saw will also provide high portability compared to corded electric pole saws.

-This means that they’re the better option if you’re going to use a pole pruner for large tracts of land and you don’t want to be limited to the cord length.
+This means that they’re the better option if you use a pole pruner for large tracts of land and you don’t want to be limited to the cord length.

 On the other hand, battery pole saws are also cordless and highly portable.
 Although they’re not as powerful as the gas-powered ones, they’re still good enough to free movement around a medium-sized property without being limited to cord length.

-Lastly, battery and electric-powered pole saws, in general, produce significantly fewer carbon emissions, which might be regulated by the law in some regions with carbon footprint reduction plans.
+Lastly, battery and electric-powered pole saws generally produce significantly fewer carbon emissions, which might be regulated by the law in some regions with carbon footprint reduction plans.

 Electric Pole Saw vs. Manual Pole Saw